-

 Strengthening

-Personalized strengthening programs to improve muscle strength, endurance, and power to aid in functional movements.
+We create personalized strengthening programs to improve muscle strength, endurance, and power to aid in functional movements.
+Strength training allows children to maximize participation in all of their activities at home, school, or the playground.

 Neuromuscular re-education